 NICET's technician programs are largely based on exam performance and work experience; technologist programs are based on education, and at the higher grade, work experience.
 Technologist certification requires a Bachelors Degree in an engineering technology program accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET).
 Analyze your professional needs and goals, and find out which types of certification are required by regulatory authorities and employers in your area.

 Most of our programs have four levels or grades of certification.
 These levels are designed to reflect a career path of increased work experience (including supervisory responsibilities) and technical knowledge.
-At higher levels, work element programs feature more complex work elements and more challenging exam requirements.
+At higher levels, certification programs feature more challenging exam requirements.

 How do grades TT, AET, ET, and SET differ from Levels I, II, III, and IV?